ElementsProject/lightning/doc/lightning-listpeerchannels.7.md

 Supplying *id* will filter the results to only return channel data on the node with the matching *id*, if one exists.

-Supplying *state* will filter the results to return data only for channels whose state matches the supplied value.
-The possible values that can be supplied for the *state* argument are the same as the possible values that can be returned for the channel state (listed below).
+Supplying *status* will filter the results to return data only for channels whose status matches the supplied value.
+The possible values that can be supplied for the *status* argument are the same as the possible values that can be returned for the channel state (listed below).

 Supplying *level* will show log entries related to that peer at the